speckleworks/PySpeckle/README.md

 PySpeckle is a light Python wrapper / interface for the Speckle framework.
 It can be used independently through Python scripts, or as a base for building various plug-ins, such as [SpeckleBlender](https://github.com/speckleworks/SpeckleBlender).

-At the moment, it copies the same method names from the .NET `SpeckleApiClient`, for consistency's sake.
-Although the functions are mostly labelled 'Async', they are not yet.
-This could eventually be implemented with `requests_futures` or `grequests` or similar.

 ## Quick Start
 Here is how you initialise a client, authenticate and start speckling:
 ```python